jesseduffield/jesseduffield.github.io/_posts/2024-07-27-Trichotomies.md

 Okay, so triangles are important in our three-dimensional world.
 Why, then, are humans so hypnotised by triplets in spoken language?

 The human psyche is heavily influenced by geometry after spending millions of years of evolution hurling spears at animals for our next meal.
-Even 3.7 billion years prior when we were amoeba, listlessly floating around in the ocean with impunity, we were still interacting with things in space.
+Even 3.7 billion years prior when we were amoeba, listlessly floating around in the ocean with impunity, we were still interacting with things in physical space.
 Comparatively, we've only had spoken language for about 2 million years, i.e. 0.05% of our evolutionary history.
 After all that time spent thinking in geometric terms, it's no wonder we try so hard nowadays to represent abstract concepts visually to help us make sense of them, hence the common phrase 'ummm... perhaps you could explain with a diagram?'.

 Geometric metaphors abound in our everyday life.
 When the news reporter informs you that that Nvidia stock went up, the stock price didn't _actually_ go up or down, instead the stock price increased or decreased in value.
 You're probably thinking 'what's the difference?!' and that's because you've spent so long associating the word 'increase' with 'up' and 'decrease' with 'down' that you've forgotten that it's an arbitrary association which we only created in the first place to help us visualise numbers in our geometry-obsessed heads.